v-pbartley/openhack-mc4h/docs/fhir-basics.md

 nav_order: 3
 ---

-# Welcome to OpenHack for Microsoft Cloud for Healthcare
+# Microsoft Cloud for Healthcare OpenHack
 This OpenHack is designed to be self-service or it can be taught with an instructor.

+## New to FHIR?